Our Mission

 Founded with charitable status in 1995 (Registered Charity No. 1046251), The Society of Friends has attracted almost 900 members and the support of the Hampshire County Council.
 With a sound financial base, the Society has an ongoing programme to finance the conservation of photographs and other archive material, enhancing display galleries, staff training and the purchase of submarine related artefacts.

-The Friends are an active, involved society working to preserve the heritage of the Submarine Service through its Museum.
+The Friends is an active, involved society working to preserve the heritage of the Submarine Service through its Museum.

 Care is taken that the members’ generosity is focused on specific projects to improve the Museum and its collection.